zealvora/certified-kubernetes-application-developer/practice-tests/security-context.md

 1. Run all containers with UID of `1001`

-2. Run all containers with UID of `2002`
+2. Run all containers with GID of `2002`

 3. Pods should not allow any privilege escalation.